Louis van Gaal: Ajax (1991–1997)

 Van Gaal was Ajax manager from 1991 until 1997 and had a very successful tenure.
 Under Van Gaal, Ajax became the Eredivisie champions three times, in 1994, 1995 (notably going the entire 1994–95 season unbeaten in both the league and the Champions League) and 1996.
 He also led Ajax to the KNVB Cup in 1993 and the Johan Cruyff Shield in 1993, 1994, and 1995.
 On the European scene, Ajax captured the UEFA Cup in 1992 and the UEFA Champions League in 1995 after beating Milan in the final.
 The latter win was followed by a 5–1 aggregate win over Real Zaragoza in the 1995 UEFA Super Cup.
 Late in 1995, Ajax beat Brazilian side Grêmio on penalties to win the Intercontinental Cup.
 Ajax were also Champions League runners-up in 1996 after losing to Juventus on penalties.

-Ajax was so successful under Van Gaal's leadership that during the 1990s, the Netherlands national team was dominated by Ajax players such as Patrick Kluivert, Marc Overmars, Dennis Bergkamp, Frank and Ronald de Boer, Edgar Davids, Clarence Seedorf, Winston Bogarde, Michael Reiziger, and Edwin van der Sar.
+Ajax was so successful under Van Gaal's leadership that during the 1990s, the Netherlands national team was dominated by Ajax players such as Patrick Kluivert, Marc Overmars, Dennis Bergkamp, Frank and Ronald de Boer, Edgar Davids, Clarence Seedorf, Winston Bogarde, Michael Reiziger and Edwin van der Sar.

 After serving out his contract at Ajax in 1997, Van Gaal received his knighthood in the Order of Orange-Nassau.

 Barcelona (1997–2000)

 Van Gaal moved to Barcelona in 1997, taking over from Bobby Robson, and helped the team win two La Liga titles (1997–98, 1998–99) and the Copa del Rey once.
 Despite this success, he clashed with the media and came under criticism.
 He expressed that it was difficult to implement his football philosophy at Barcelona due to cultural differences, and that he struggled hard as some players were unwilling to follow his lead.
 His rows with Rivaldo are an example of this: Van Gaal insisted Rivaldo play as a left winger, whereas Rivaldo argued that he wanted to play in the centre, in effect undermining Van Gaal.

-Van Gaal eventually left the Catalan side on 20 May 2000, days after losing the league title to Deportivo de La Coruña, uttering the immortal line, "Amigos de la prensa.
+Van Gaal eventually left the Catalan side on 20 May 2000, days after losing the league title to Deportivo La Coruña, uttering the immortal line: "Amigos de la prensa.
 Yo me voy.
 Felicidades." ("Friends of the press.
 I am leaving.
 Congratulations.")
 He returned to the Netherlands to manage the Netherlands national team in preparation for the 2002 FIFA World Cup.